Vignesh0196/DroneVision/README.md

 ## Conclusion
  * Custom training the Model with our own dataset will improve Accuracy
- * Sliding Window helps Model to identify tiny objects even in Low Resolution Images
+ * Sliding Window helps Model to identify tiny objects in Low Resolution Images